mrighetti-scpr/AssetHost/README.md

 `rake db:schema:load`

+## Configuration & Secrets

+API keys and configuration are managed with environment variables.
+In development & test environments, these can be bundled in a `.env` file in the project directory.
+An example .env file is located under `config/templates/.env.template`.

+Alternatively, secrets in development can be managed via `config/secrets.yml`.
+By default, it is that file through which environment variables are pulled in, but you can manipulate that file directly in development if that is easier.

+## Host Name & Port

+When links for assets are generated, the application assumes that the host is `localhost` and the port is `3000` by default.
+This is good for a quick start in development mode.
+When running on a dedicated server with a domain name or publicly available IP address, the host name should be set with the environment variable `ASSETHOST_HOST_NAME` and the port with `ASSETHOST_HOST_PORT`(which should probably be set to 80).
+We may attempt to eliminate this step in the future.

 # Development

 A Dockerfile is included to make it easy to quickly spin up services required by AssetHost(MySQL, Redis, Elasticsearch) for development on a local machine.